projjal1/certificate_portal/README.md

 <h3>This project is mainly created for my CSE dept but can be used by any organization</h3>

-Site is hosted at https://cert123.herokuapp.com/
+Site is hosted at https://cert123.herokuapp.com    (Website is currently taken down)